-- California State Disability Insurance;

-- Hawaii Short-Term Disability;
+- California State Disability Insurance; - Hawaii Short-Term Disability;

-- NewJerseyTemporaryDisabilityInsurance;

-- New York Voluntary Disability Plan;

-- Puerto Rico Temporary Disability Insurance; and
+- New Jersey Temporary Disability Insurance; - New York Voluntary Disability Plan; - Puerto Rico Temporary Disability Insurance; and - Rhode Island State Temporary Disability Insurance.

-- Rhode IslandStateTemporaryDisabilityInsurance.

 Leidos employees working for certain subsidiaries in California locations are covered by the State of California SDI program.
-All other Leidos employees living in California are covered by the Leidos Private California Short Term Disability program.
-If you are unsure of which plan you participate in, contact Leidos Corporate Payroll Help Desk
+All other Leidos employees living in California are covered by the Leidos California Voluntary Disability Plan (CA VDP).
+If you are unsure of which plan you participate in, contact Leidos Employee Services at 855-553-4367, option 3 or email AskHR@leidos.com.

 The California, New Jersey, New York, Puerto Rico and Rhode Island plans are administered by the participant's respective states.
-The Hawaii plan is administered through Life Insurance Company of North America (a CIGNA company).
+The Hawaii Plan is administered through Life Insurance Company of North America (a Cigna company).
 The New York plan is administered through The New York State Insurance Fund insurance company.
 Both the Hawaii and New York plans were purchased by Leidos as required by state law.

-DSL and VSDI are supplements to these plans, which means that the State plans pay first and DSL/VSDI will make up the difference, up to the benefit level that the plans would normally pay.
+DSL and VSDI are supplements to these plans, which means that the State plans pay first and DSL/VSDI willmake up the difference, up to the benefit level that the plans would normally pay.
 The state disability plans that integrate with DSL and VSDI are outlined above.